Injeevskaya/SpriteCloudAPI/Readme.md

-# Task 2 - Test Automation: UI Tests for Sprite Cloud Assignment
+# Task 2 - Test Automation: API Tests for Sprite Cloud Assignment

-This project is a test automation solution for the Sprite Cloud assignment, focused on UI tests using [Playwright](https://playwright.dev).
+This project is a test automation solution for the Sprite Cloud assignment, focused on API tests using [Postman](https://learning.postman.com/docs/introduction/overview/).

 ---